Financial Operations - Accounting Operations - Banking Services

 Also as reference the Standard Practice Guide 601.25 outlines the regular incident reporting policy for all University units.
 Note: Wait for a response from Treasury.

 A merchant is required to retain legible copies of credit card receipts for up to 18 months in order to satisfy any disputes/chargebacks.
 These receipts should be kept in a locked file cabinet or safe.
-After the 18 month period has expired, the credit card receipts should be shredded in order to protect cardholder information (refer to PCI 9.1).
+After the 18 month period has expired, the credit card receipts should be shredded in order to protect cardholder information (refer to PCI DSS Requirement 9.1).

 Treasurer's Office - Treasury Services - Funds Movement